nephantes/dolphinnext-tutorial/README.md

 g.
 Please, Save changes before you close the screen.

-Here Excercise 1 is finished.
-Please move to excercise 2 to build the pipeline using the process you defined in excercise 1.
+Here Exercise 1 is finished.
+Please move to Exercise 2 to build the pipeline using the processes you defined in Exercise 1.

-Excercise 2 (Building a pipeline)
+Exercise 2 (Building a pipeline)
 ===============

 Once logged in, click on the pipeline button in the top left of the screen.
 You’ll notice Enter Pipeline Name box, just below the Pipelines button.

-Note*: If you could not finish the Excercise 1.
-Please import the tutorial.dn file using your pipeline builder and the processes defined in excercise 1 will be in your left menu that you can use then while doing excercise 2.
+Note*: If you could not finish the Exercise 1.
+Please import the tutorial.dn file using your pipeline builder and the processes defined in Exercise 1 will be in your left menu that you can use then while doing Exercise 2.

-Excercise 3 (Executing a pipeline)
+Exercise 3 (Executing a pipeline)
 ===============

 [![Watch the video](dolphinnext_images/0.jpg)](https://youtu.be/gaq_LwewFPA)